 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Washtenaw Community College: Police Officer - 2 Positions Available Closing Date: January 31, 2023
+Washtenaw Community College: Police Officer Closing Date: March 9, 2024

-WCC is hiring now for two available positions
+WCC is hiring now for a Campus Resource Officer Sworn Police Officer.

 - 8 Hour Shifts